Hemmels/pokemc/README.md

 gradlew setupDecompWorkspace --refresh-dependencies

-then refresh the project and then
+then

 gradlew eclipse

 from the command line.

+Then F5 refresh the project.
+Happy days.